Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 Audio data transformation basics to know

-Before diving deeper into processing of audio files, we need to introduce specific terms, that you will encounter at almost every step of our journey from sound data collection to getting ML predictions.
+Before diving deeper into the processing of audio files, we need to introduce specific terms, that you will encounter at almost every step of our journey from sound data collection to getting ML predictions.
 It’s worth noting that audio analysis involves working with images rather than listening.

-A waveform is a basic visual representations of an audio signal that reflects how an amplitude changes over time.
+A waveform is a basic visual representation of an audio signal that reflects how an amplitude changes over time.
 The graph displays the time on the horizontal (X) axis and the amplitude on the vertical (Y) axis but it doesn’t tell us what’s happening to frequencies.